Cheap Internet for Seniors

 - Limited nationwide availability

-Cox internet starts at $49.99 for the Go Fast plan, featuring speeds up to 100 Mbps and no contracts.
 Cox also offers the StraightUp prepaid internet plan for $50 per month, with taxes and fees included.
-This pay-as-you-go plan delivers speeds up to 100 Mbps.
+This pay-as-you-go plan delivers download speeds up to 100 Mbps.
 It requires no credit check, deposit, or term agreement.
-With StraightUp, you’ll receive a Wi-Fi modem at no cost.
+With StraightUp, you’ll also receive a Wi-Fi modem at no cost.
+We love this affordable option for those on a tight budget or fixed income.

 -

-2. AT&T - Best customer satisfaction
+2. AT&T - Best Customer Satisfaction

 What we like most